Taiji & Qigong Retreat Ireland

 10:45-12:45 Taiji&Qigong with some Sitting

 12:45-13:15 Self practice

 14:30-15:30 Lunch (Silence ends)

 22:30 Silence begins

-We will also do a 15-minute sitting meditation before sleeping, together or each on their own, to fall asleep in style 😉.
+- We will also do a shorter sitting meditation before sleeping, to fall asleep in style 😉.

 Except for during weekends, we will be in silence till lunch each day.